Fajar Fathur Rahman

-Muhammad Fajar Fathur Rahman (born 29 May 2002) is an Indonesian professional footballer who plays as a winger or right-back for Liga 1 club Borneo Samarinda.
+Muhammad Fajar Fathur Rahman (born 29 May 2002) is an Indonesian professional footballer who plays as a right-back or a winger for Liga 1 club Borneo Samarinda.

 Club career

-Borneo
+Borneo Samarinda

 He was signed for Borneo to play in Liga 1 in the 2021 season.
 Fajar made his professional debut on 4 September 2021 in a match against Persebaya Surabaya at the Wibawa Mukti Stadium, Cikarang.